endlessm/godot-block-coding-demos/game-03/README.md

 The player is implemented with SimpleCharacter node.
 So, using W, A, D to jump and move left & right.

-Check the player is on floor, or not to play walk, or jump up animation in the AnimationPlayer.
+Check the player is on floor, or not to play walk, or jump up animation.
+Also, check the player's Direction X to play the walk right, or left animation in the AnimationPlayer.

 The collected coins and the player's lives are implemented with a SimpleScoring